 What is Sketch software used for?

-Thanks to its popularity among web designers, Sketch has many plugins, which further simplifies the creation process.
+Thanks to its popularity among web designers, Sketch has many plugins, which further simplify the creation process.

 What is the difference between Sketch and Figma?

-Sketch and Figma are relatively similar and share a lot of the same functionality.
+Sketch and Figma (or better, Sketch vs Figma) are relatively similar and share a lot of the same functionality.
 They are both vector-based tools and have an infinite canvas where you create an artboard or a frame for your design.

 A Sketch is a tool that has been around for quite a long time.
 Figma is a slightly new but convenient and powerful tool.
 Now, let’s compare these two tools and help you decide which one will be best for you and your business needs.